Satori Cloud

 When the source stays in Confluence, teams are less likely to forget about a copied version elsewhere.

-External readers get a focused public website page rather than a view into your internal collaboration tool.
+External readers get focused, branded website pages rather than a view into your internal collaboration tool.

 Questions about turning Confluence into a website